Aldo Maria Brachetti Peretti

-Count Aldo Maria Brachetti-Peretti (born September 18, 1932) is an Italian businessman who is chairman of the API Group.
+Count Aldo Maria Brachetti Peretti (18 September 1932 – 26 December 2025) was an Italian businessman who was chairman of the API Group.

-Biography
+Life and career

-Born September 18, 1932, in Fermo, he took his degree in economics and began working at API in 1957, while teaching economics and banking at the Universities of Rome and Parma.
+Born in Fermo on 18 September 1932, he took his degree in economics and began working at API in 1957, while teaching economics and banking at the Universities of Rome and Parma.
 In 1965, he joined the board of directors and, in 1974, he was appointed Executive Vice-President and CEO of API.
 In 1977, he was appointed President and CEO.

 In 1978, he received the honor of "Cavaliere del Lavoro" from the President of Italy.

-On October 6, 2009, he received an honorary degree in Engineering.
-Presently he is Chairman of API Holding S.p.A. and of the Unione Petrolifera and one of the most important producers of Bordeaux wines in Europe, with his own vineyard called “Il Pollenza”.
+On 6 October 2009, he received an honorary degree in Engineering.
+At the time of his death in 2025 he was the Chairman of API Holding S.p.A. and of the Unione Petrolifera and one of the most important producers of Bordeaux wines in Europe, with his own vineyard called “Il Pollenza”.

-He is the father of Ugo Brachetti Peretti and Ferdinando Brachetti Peretti.
+He was the father of Ugo Brachetti Peretti and Ferdinando Brachetti Peretti.

+Brachetti Peretti died on 26 December 2025, at the age of 93.